vicchimenti/Faculty-Experts/README.md

 Version 10 Upgrade compliant

 ## Todo

-- [] implement section/content link in footer
+- [] implement section content link in footer
 - [] migrate degree one to subtitle
 - [] change name to Faculty Experts